dleidert/bde-lock/docs/index.md

 ## Usage

-The installer will add a ([localized](./translation "Helping translate the bde-lock installer")) string to the drive context menu function.
-The entry only appears for unlocked BitLocker encrypted drives except for the system drive. **Caution: The latter is currently hardcoded to the drive letter `C:` until a more generic approach is found.
-See also issue [#1](https://github.com/dleidert/bde-lock/issues/1).**
+The installer will add a ([localized entry](./translation "Helping translate the bde-lock installer")) `Bitlocker Lock Drive` to the drive context menu.
+The function is only available for unlocked BitLocker encrypted drives except for the system drive.

+**Caution:** Since release 0.0.5 the latter is hardcoded to the drive letter found by reading the `%SystemDrive%` environment variable during installation (since release 0.0.5).
+In earlier versions the system drive was wired to the drive letter `C:`.
+A more generic approach is currently on the todo list, see also issue [#1](https://github.com/dleidert/bde-lock/issues/1).

 *image here*

 ## Uninstallation

-Go to the Windows `Control panel > Programs > Uninstall program` and choose to uninstall `Bitlocker Drive Locker`.
+Go to the Windows `Control panel > Programs > Uninstall program` and choose to uninstall `Bitlocker Drive Locker` entry.
+This will cleanly remove all created or installed keys and files.